sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 offline operation
 etc.
 The mining PS also lists many technologies.
-That doesn't mean you're expected to build all of them.
+That does not mean that all of them are expected to be built.
 The correct question is:

 “What is the smallest complete system that genuinely solves the central problem?”

-75. Your First Possible MVP
+## 75. Initial Possible MVP
-If I were your technical mentor, I would initially investigate this:
+An initial investigation could consider the following MVP:

               MINE VEHICLE